luckydonald/pytg/README.md

 git pull
 # don't forget to install the newest official cli: https://github.com/vysheng/tg
 ```
 If that failes at some point, just Install it from scratch.

-### Look at the examples
-See some example scripts to start with.
-They are in the [examples folder](https://github.com/luckydonald/pytg/tree/master/examples)
-* dump.py * is usefull to see, how the messages look like.
-* ping.py * is usefull to see how to interact with pytg, send messages etc.
-* dialog_list.py * shows you how to interact with the CLI and function returning stuff.
-*

 Thanks!